kushidesign/kushi/README.md

 <br>

 ## Injecting stylesheets
-You can use `kushi.core/inject-stylesheet` to load resources such as a font from Google Fonts.
+You can use `kushi.core/inject-stylesheet` to load css stylesheets.<br>
+The example below (typical use case), loads a stylesheet from Google Fonts.
 ```Clojure
 ;;The additional "preconnect" hints will improve Google Fonts performance.